rocketlaunchr/igo/README.md

 `must` is a "builtin" function that converts a multi-return value function into a single-return function.
 The function's final return value is expected to be of type `error`.
 It will panic upon encountering an error.

-It is useful in scenarios where you know that no error will actually be returned and you just want to inline the function.
-Alternatively, you want to catch the error during local development but in production no error is expected.
+It is useful in scenarios where you know that no error will actually be returned and you just want to use the function inline.
+Alternatively, you may want to catch the error during local development because no error should be produced in production.

 `must` also accepts an optional second argument of type `func(error) error`.